 Unfortunately, caffeine can increase miscarriage risk.
 Even caffeine intake before pregnancy.
 Studies indicate that miscarriage risk begins to rise with just one cup of tea or less than half a cup of coffee per day.

 I appreciate that this advice could be alarming for some of you.
 It could suggest that a big diet overall is needed.
 If so, I suggest you start at the top of the list, and slowly make your way through, once you’ve got a handle on each.
 A more tailored dietary approach is often useful, taking into account your history, your microbiome and your genetics.
 So it’s best to ask your practitioner at Freedom Chinese Medicine for specific advice or to help guide you through any changes needed.
 Most of us have nutritional training and have lots of experience with healthy diets.

 B.H.Sc.TCM (Acupuncture), Cert.Cl.Ac.
 (Beijing)

 Elaine has trained and worked in various settings, both in Australia and China.
 She has over 20 years experience in treating many health problems.
 Elaine loves to provide a health care experience for people that is respectful, effective, empowering and enjoyable.
-Elaine has particular expertise in Women’s Health, Children’s Health, Family Medicine and Wellness promotion.
-She brings extra understanding and knowledge to the table having been through infertility herself.
+Elaine’s acupuncture treatments are gentle, powerful, amazingly relaxing and incorporate Japanese & Chinese techniques, as well as Medical Qi Gong if appropriate.
+Elaine has a particular interest in Gynaecology, Fertility, Obstetrics, Family Medicine, Wellness promotion and Mental Health.
+She brings extra expertise and understanding to the table as she’s been through infertility herself.